Write More About Corporate in Supply Chain

 By Stuart Emmett Much has been said about how suppliers should be managed by procurement.
 Indeed one view (Supply Management January 2007) was that the Procurement Manager will become re-titled as the Relationship Manager in future years.

 This would then mean considering cooperative management styles and perhaps stepping back from any adversary “them and us” competing power based styles.

 With such a change, then what needs to be done?
-The competitive way Most buying and selling organisations have to compete, not only in their local markets but also on a global market.
+The competitive or competition in supply chain way Most buying and selling organisations have to compete, not only in their local markets but also on a global market.

 Interestingly this competition is not just for customers demand, but also for suppliers, as many are becoming selective in their choice of customers.

 When organisations compete, this is a seen rational and sound business practice.